 Any action that helps maintain vegetation cover will help prevent the soil being blown away.
+Research in southwest Kgalagadi has shown that severe soil loss occurs if vegetation cover drops below 14%.
 For this reason, most of the management options in the Chapter are relevant for preventing soil from being lost or damaged.
-Maintaining vegetation cover is particularly important during drought, when most soil is lost to the wind (see p13-14).
+Maintaining vegetation cover is particularly important during drought, when most soil is lost to the wind (see p16-17).
 In addition to the other management options in this Chapter, you may consider the following:

 - Avoid felling trees near boreholes where vegetation cover is likely to be lowest.
-Trees slow the wind down, reducing its ability to move sand; - If there are no other trees available, try pollarding the trees near your borehole (see p57); - If you are clearing bush, leave strips of bush lined against the prevailing wind to prevent soil being lost ("windbreaks") (see p47); - Move kraals around regularly so that they do not make the soil poisonous for plants.
+Trees slow the wind down, reducing its ability to move sand; - If there are no other trees available, try pollarding the trees near your borehole (see p70); - If you are clearing bush, leave strips of bush lined against the prevailing wind to prevent soil being lost ("windbreaks") (see p60); - Move kraals around regularly so that they do not make the soil poisonous for plants.